katleschris/Memory/README.md

-Sure, here's an example README.md file for the memory matching game:

 # Memory Matching Game

 A simple memory matching game built with React, where players flip cards to find matching pairs.